FDOT District Four - Palm Beach Header Image

 Traffic Impact:

-Traffic Impact: Southbound S.R.
-9/I-95, from Donald Ross Road to Lantana Boulevard, will have two to three lanes closed for RPM replacement mobile operation, from 10 p.m. to 5 a.m., Sunday, Oct.
-12 through Friday, Oct.
-17. For more information, please contact Arnold Jackson 561-569-5344.
+Southbound S.R.
+9/I-95, from Donald Ross Road to Lantana Road, in Palm Beach County, will have two to three lanes closed from 10 p.m. to 5 a.m., Sunday, Nov.
+23, through Wednesday, Nov.
+26, for the mobile operation to replace the RPMS.
+For more information, please contact Jackson Arnold at 561-569-5344.

 Traffic Impact:

-Traffic Impact: Northbound S.R.
-9/I-95 from Lantana Boulevard to Donald Ross Road, will have two to three lanes closed for RPM replacement mobile operation, from 10 p.m. to 5 a.m., Sunday, Oct.
-12 through Friday, Oct.
-17. For more information, please contact Arnold Jackson 561-569-5344.
+Northbound S.R.
+9/1-95, from Lantana Road to Donald Ross Road, in Palm Beach County, will have two to three lanes closed from 10 p.m. to 5 a.m., Sunday, Nov.
+23, through Wednesday, Nov.
+26, for the mobile operation to replace the RPMS.
+For more information, please contact Jackson Arnold at 561-569-5344.

 Traffic Impact: